Guide

 Key takeaways

-• Register for VAT when your taxable turnover exceeds £90,000 in the last 12 months or when you expect to exceed £85,000 in the next 30 days, as this threshold determines your legal obligation to obtain a VAT certificate.
+• Register for VAT when your taxable turnover exceeds £90,000 in the last 12 months or when you expect to exceed £85,000 in the next 30 days, though you can voluntarily register below these thresholds to reclaim VAT on business expenses.

 What is a VAT certificate?